 Jerk Chicken at Jamaican D's Caribbean & American Restaurant

-Caribbean platters of jerk chicken, fried whiting, curry chicken, and oxtail are all to-die-for at this Chelten Avenue destination.
-You basically can’t go wrong with anything you order (by phone or on Grubhub), but don’t be intimidated by the lines.
-It’s just one more sign that Jamaican D’s is a beloved hotspot for some of the tastiest mac and cheese, collard greens, and plantains in the city.
+It’s hard to pick a favorite here; Caribbean platters of jerk chicken, fried whiting, curry chicken, and oxtail are all to die for at this Chelten Avenue destination.
+Don’t be intimidated by the lines, which are just one more sign that Jamaican D’s is a beloved hotspot for some of the tastiest mac and cheese, collard greens, and plantains in the city.

-No trip to Philadelphia is complete without a visit to Jezabel’s in West Philly, where chef Jezabel Careaga offers some of the best empanadas outside of northwest Argentina, where Careaga is from.
-Order an empanada pack with eight assorted empanadas of your choosing — meat, vegetarian, or vegan — and enjoy with the spicy sauce of the day.
-Alfajores for dessert are not to be missed, either.
-Preorder online.
+No trip to Philadelphia is complete without a visit to Jezabel’s in West Philly, where chef Jezabel Careaga offers some of the best empanadas outside of her home region of northwest Argentina.
+Order an empanada pack with a mix of meat, vegetarian, and vegan fillings and enjoy them with the spicy sauce of the day.
+Go ahead and tack on some alfajores for dessert while you’re at it.

 Combo Platter at Abyssinia